HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 The previous section looked at the popularity of various image formats used by LCP resources.
 Another way that developers can make their LCP resources smaller and load more quickly is to utilize efficient compression settings.
 The JPG format can be lossily compressed to eke out unnecessary bytes without losing too much image quality.
 However, some JPG images may not be compressed enough.

-Lighthouse includes an [audit](https://web.dev/uses-optimized-images/) that will measure the byte savings from setting JPGs to compression level 85.
+Lighthouse includes an <a hreflang="en" href="https://web.dev/uses-optimized-images/">audit</a> that will measure the byte savings from setting JPGs to compression level 85.
 If the image is more than 4 KB smaller as a result, the audit fails and it's considered an opportunity for optimization.

 TODO: insert figure